lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 12
+---
+Our discussion this week was about linear least squares fit a.k.a simple linear regression.
+In simple linear regression, we model a relationship between two variables as a linear function and estimate the parameters of that line - the slope and intercept - by minimizing the sum of squared errors.
+Why is minimizing the sum of squared errors a good thing to do?
+For one, it treats positive and negative errors - i.e. residuals - the same way.
+If we simply added the errors, the positive and negative errors would cancel one another out.
+Squaring penalizes larger residuals.
+Theoretically, the least squares fit is also the maximum likelihood estimator if our residuals are uncorrelated and normally distributed with mean 0 and constant (but unknown) variance.

+Since our parameters are estimated from samples of data, they're affected by sampling bias, sampling error, and measurement error.
+To quantify this uncertainty, we can simulate repeated experiments by resampling our data with replacement and computing statistics on the sampling distributions.
+Finally, we can check to measure whether the linear relationships are statistically significant by running hypothesis tests where we use the coefficient of determination or the slope as our test statistic.

+In order to assess the goodness of fit - a measure of how well the model fits our data - we compute the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination), which measures how much variance in the data our model explains.
+See this [blog](http://blog.minitab.com/blog/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit) post for another explanation of the coefficient of determination.

+Another neat way to fit a line to data is to use a [Theil-Sen estimator](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator) a non-parametric way to fit a line through a sample of points.
+This method is implemented in the [scipy](https://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.stats.mstats.theilslopes.html) library.

+Your homework assignment for next class is as follows:

+  1. Read Chapter 11 on Regression.

 ### Interesting Dataset
 ---
 I came across an interesting dataset on home prices while reading this interesting New York Times article, [How much income do you need to buy a home?](https://www.nytimes.com/2017/11/23/realestate/how-much-income-do-you-need-to-buy-a-home.html?action=click&pgtype=Homepage&clickSource=story-heading&module=real-estate-left-region&region=real-estate-left-region&WT.nav=real-estate-left-region).
 The dataset from hsh.com shows the annual income one needs to be able to afford a home in one of America's 50 most populous cities.
 Check out the article and dataset [here](https://www.hsh.com/finance/mortgage/salary-home-buying-25-cities.html#_).